typelevel/Laika/docs/03-preparing-content/01-directory-structure.md

 Only files with the same name in the same folder are treated as errors.

 @:image(../img/merged-directories.png) {
-  title = Merging Directories
+  alt = Merging Directories
-  width = 564px
+  intrinsicWidth = 564px
+  intrinsicHeight = 718px
 }

 In the example above two directories get merged into a single virtual root (`/`).